 Accreditation Withheld:

 An organization placed in this category does not meet all Accreditation Standards and the Council believes the organization will not commit to undertake corrective action or is otherwise unable to meet the criteria for Qualified or Full Accreditation in a reasonable time.
 When accreditation is withheld, an organization may reapply at its own discretion; the application will be accepted only if the organization has made appropriate corrective actions and appears to be accreditable.Before the end of its then-current accreditation period, an organization must reapply (i.e., submit an Application for Reaccreditation) and have a site visit.
-Following the site visit, the Council makes a decision about the renewing applicant based on the Application for Reaccreditation, Draft Site Visit Report, the organization’s response, and the evaluation of the response in the preliminary Final Site Visit Report.
+Following the site visit, the Council makes a decision about the renewing applicant based on the Application for Reaccreditation, Draft Site Visit Report, the organization’s response, and the evaluation of the applicant's response in the preliminary Final Site Visit Report.

 The Council may place an organization seeking reaccreditation into one of four categories: